-access the logical drives defined in the migrated hard drives.
+- Step 5.
+Stop all programs, services or processes in the host servers that access the logical drives defined in the migrated hard drives.
 Ensure that there are not any running background programs, services or processes that write data to the logical drives.
-(For example, Microsoft
+(For example, Microsoft MSCS service periodically writes to the "Quorum" disk.) - Step 6.
+Unmount the file systems to flush I/O from the server cache to disks.

-Step 5.
-Stop all programs, services or processes in the host servers that b.
-Refer to the documentation associated with your particular operating system for detailed information regarding the Unmount procedure.
-Step 7.
-Save the DS4000 Storage Subsystem profile of the functioning DS4000 Storage Subsystem configuration to which the migration will occur in a location other than that of the logical drives you plan to migrate.
-Step 8.
+- a.
+In a Microsoft Windows environment, remove the drive letter or the mount points of the mapped LUNs instead of unmounting the file systems. - b.
+Refer to the documentation associated with your particular operating system for detailed information regarding the Unmount procedure. - Step 7.
+Save the DS4000 Storage Subsystem profile of the functioning DS4000 Storage Subsystem configuration to which the migration will occur in a location other than that of the logical drives you plan to migrate. - Step 8.
 Place the arrays defined in the storage expansion enclosures that you plan to migrate in offline state.
-In the Storage Subsystem Management window, right-click on the name of the array and click
+In the Storage Subsystem

+Management window, right-click on the name of the array and click